luyug/GradCache/README.md

   get_rep_fn=lambda v: v.pooler_output
 )
 ```
+Under the hood, distinct hooks will be registered to make correct gradient computation.
 ### Distributed Training with Multiple GPUs?
 We expect cross process communication of representations to be handled by the `loss_fn`.
 ```